Nppatel97/Recipe/README.md

 Run on android device:
 * Connect your device to your computer with a USB cable.
 * Enable USB debugging on your device by going to Settings > Developer options.
 Note: On Android 4.2 and newer, Developer options is hidden by default.
 To make it visible go to Settings > About phone and tap Build number seven times.
-Return to the previous screen to find Developer options.
+Return to the previous screen and you will find Developer options.
+* In Android Studio, click the app module in the Project window and then select Run > Run or click Run button in the tool bar(a button with a green rectangle).
+* In the select deployment area, choose your device, and press ok.

+Run on emulator: